Aashishsharma/Learnings/MongoDB/Mongoose.md

 });

 ```

+### Validation Skip
+**NOTE - All those validations work when we use the .save() method while adding new record/document.
+Id doesn't work when we do updateOne/Many.
+So the best way is to first find the object uwing find queries, then update that obj, and then call the save method, so that the validation is run**

 ##### 7. Middlewares
 Middleware (also called pre and post hooks) are functions which are passed control during execution of asynchronous functions.